zhengshuai1001/JiKouCompany/README.md

 Never underestimate the ability of a small group of dedicated people to change the world.
 Indeed, it is the only thing that ever has.

 Fear, uncertainty and discomfort are your compasses toward growth.

+No one has the power to shatter your dreams unless you give it to them.